amirrajan/pomodoro-text/README.md

 - `status`: "yay! you're on a break - 7 minute(s) left"
 - browse the internet for 7 minutes
 - you'll get a text: "back to work!"
-- `status`: "no pomodoro's currently running"
+- `status`: "no pomodoro is currently running"
 - `take care of bills`: "take care of bills at ..."
 - `clear` or ` ` cancels the current action, whether it's a break or a task
 - any pre-mature changes in a task will change the end time (logging it as an interruption)